BCSharp/PSCondaEnvs/README.md

 conda install -n root -c pscondaenvs pscondaenvs
 ```

 Done!
-Note, you may need to change the Powershell `Execution-Policy` to `RemoteSigned` in order for this package to work.
+Note, you may need to change the Powershell `Execution-Policy` to `RemoteSigned` in order for this package to work (see caveats below for more details).

 ## Manual Install